bitcoindevkit/book-of-bdk/docs/getting-started/migrating.md

 ## Overview

-1. Load an old database
-2. Get last revealed addresses
-3. Create new wallet
+1. Create the new wallet using the same descriptors
+2. Get the keychain info from the old wallet db file
+3. Verify the old and new keychain descriptor checksums match
-4. Restore revealed addresses
+4. Restore the keychain(s) revealed address indexes
-5. Write to new database
+5. Persist the new database
-6. Sync

 ```rust title="examples/rust/migrate-version/src/main.rs"
 --8<-- "examples/rust/migrate-version/src/main.rs:main"